Zeecoworld/task-management-api-fastapi/README.md

 Endpoints
 This application exposes several RESTful endpoints for task management.
 Here's a brief overview:

-.
-GET /tasks: Retrieves a list of tasks.
+1. GET /tasks: Retrieves a list of tasks.
-.
-POST /tasks: Creates a new task.
+2. POST /tasks: Creates a new task.
-.
-PUT /{taskId}: Updates an existing task.
+3. PUT /{taskId}: Updates an existing task.
-.
-DELETE /{taskId}: Deletes a task by ID.
+4. DELETE /{taskId}: Deletes a task by ID.
-.
-DELETE /{taskId}: Deletes a task by ID.
+5. DELETE /{taskId}: Deletes a task by ID.
-.
-TOKEN /{token}: For authenticating request call to above task endpoints using jwt token.
+6. TOKEN /{token}: For authenticating user making request call to task endpoints (JWT TOKEN) using login detail below.

 ## IMPORTANT NOTE